 - A medium or moderate risk to the structure of the building

-Generally a repair is categorised as Routine if there is:
+A repair is categorised as routine if there is:

 - A low threat to health and safety or the structure of the building